jayaemekar/systemdesign/docs/DesigningYelporNearbyFriends.md

 4. Rating (1 byte): how many stars a place gets out of ten.
 Similarly, we can have a separate table to store photos for Places and Reviews.

-## 5. System APIs
+### System APIs
-We can have SOAP or REST APIs to expose the functionality of our service.
-The following could be the definition of the API for searching:
+To expose the functionality of our service, we can use SOAP or REST APIs.
+The following could be the API for searching's definition:

         search(api_dev_key, search_terms, user_location, radius_filter, maximum_results_to_return,
             category_filter, sort, page_token)
 **Parameters:**

-- **api_dev_key (string):** The API developer key of a registered account.
-This will be used to, among other things, throttle users based on their allocated quota.
+- **api_dev_key (string):** A registered account's API developer key.
+This will be used to throttle users based on their quota allocation, among other things.
 - **search_terms (string):** A string containing the search terms.
-- **user_location (string):** Location of the user performing the search.
+- **user_location (string):** Location of the user.
-- **radius_filter (number):** Optional search radius in meters.
+- **radius_filter (number):** Optional search option to define radius in meters.
 - **maximum_results_to_return (number):** Number of business results to return.
 - **category_filter (string):** Optional category to filter search results, e.g., Restaurants, Shopping Centers, etc.
 - **sort (number):** Optional sort mode: Best matched (0 - default), Minimum distance (1), Highest rated (2).
 - **page_token (string):** This token will specify a page in the result set that should be returned.

 **Returns: (JSON)**
-A JSON containing information about a list of businesses matching the search query.
-Each result entry will have the business name, address, category, rating, and thumbnail.
+A JSON file containing data about a list of businesses that match the search query.
+The business name, address, category, rating, and thumbnail will all be included in each search entry.

-## 6. Basic System Design and Algorithm
+### Basic System Design and Algorithm
-At a high level, we need to store and index each dataset described above (places, reviews, etc.).
-For users to query this massive database, the indexing should be read efficient, since while searching for the nearby places users expect to see the results in real-time.
+At a high level, each dataset given above must be stored and indexed (places, reviews, etc.).
+Users expect to see results in real time while searching for local areas, therefore the indexing must be read efficiently for them to query this enormous database.

-Given that the location of a place doesn’t change that often, we don’t need to worry about frequent updates of the data.
-As a contrast, if we intend to build a service where objects do change their location frequently, e.g., people or taxis, then we might come up with a very different design.
+We don't need to worry about frequent data updates because the position of a place doesn't change too often.
+In contrast, if we want to construct a service where items, such as people or cabs, change their location regularly, we might come up with a radically different design.

-Let’s see what are different ways to store this data and also find out which method will suit best for our use cases:
+Let's look at the various options for storing this information and determine which technique is appropriate for our needs:

 **a.
 SQL solution**

-One simple solution could be to store all the data in a database like MySQL.
-Each place will be stored in a separate row, uniquely identified by LocationID.
-Each place will have its longitude and latitude stored separately in two different columns, and to perform a fast search; we should have indexes on both these fields.
+One simple option is to put all of the information in a database such as MySQL.
+Each location will be recorded in its own row, with its own LocationID.
+Each location's longitude and latitude will be stored separately in two columns, so we'll need indexes on both of these values to perform a quick search.

-To find all the nearby places of a given location (X, Y) within a radius ‘D’, we can query like this:
+We can use the following query to find all the nearby places of a given location (X, Y) within a radius of 'D':

-        Select * from Places where Latitude between X-D and X+D and Longitude between Y-D and Y+D The above query is not completely accurate, as we know that to find the distance between two points we have to use the distance formula (Pythagorean theorem), but for simplicity let’s take this.
+        Select * from Places where Latitude between X-D and X+D and Longitude between Y-D and Y+D The preceding question is not quite accurate, as we know that the distance formula (Pythagorean theorem) must be used to find the distance between two points, but let's go with it for now.

-**How efficient would this query be?** We have estimated 500M places to be stored in our service.
-Since we have two separate indexes, each index can return a huge list of places and performing an intersection on those two lists won’t be efficient.
-Another way to look at this problem is that there could be too many locations between ‘X-D’ and ‘X+D’, and similarly between ‘Y-D’ and ‘Y+D’.
-If we can somehow shorten these lists, it can improve the performance of our query.
+**How efficient would this query be?**

+We expect that our service will store 500 million items.
+Because we have two different indexes, each one can produce a large list of locations, making an intersection of the two lists inefficient.
+Another perspective on this issue is that there may be too many locations between 'X-D' and 'X+D,' and similarly between 'Y-D' and 'Y+D.' We can enhance the performance of our query if we can shorten these lists.

 **b.
 Grids**

-We can divide the whole map into smaller grids to group locations into smaller sets.
-Each grid will store all the Places residing within a specific range of longitude and latitude.
-This scheme would enable us to query only a few grids to find nearby places.
-Based on a given location and radius, we can find all the neighboring grids and then query these grids to find nearby places.
+To arrange sites into smaller sets, we can divide the entire map into smaller grids.
+Each grid will contain all of the Places that fall within a specified longitude and latitude range.
+This technique would allow us to discover neighboring locations by querying only a few grids.
+We can identify all the neighboring grids based on a given location and radius, and then query these grids to find close places.

 <p align="center">
   <kbd>